-Planning my trip to South Africa, I had no doubt that I would visit Johannesburg.
+Planning to travel to South Africa, I had no doubt that I would visit Johannesburg.

 Joburg or Jozi, as the locals refer to Johannesburg, is the capital of the richest South African province, Gauteng, and not only the biggest city in South Africa but also one of the 50 largest urban areas in the world.